-Key audit matter How this key audit matter was addressed in our audit Impairment allowances for loans and advances to customers (collectively, "loans", "exposures") represent the Bank's best estimate of expected credit losses ("ECL") associated with these exposures at the reporting date.
-Measurement thereof requires the Bank to make complex judgements and assumptions.
-As described in note 3 h, the expected credit losses have been determined in accordance with the Bank's accounting policies based on the requirements of IFRS 9 Financial Instruments ("IFRS 9").
-As required by IFRS 9, the Bank estimates the expected credit losses considering a stage allocation of the loan exposures.
-Our audit procedures performed, where applicable, with the assistance of our financial risk management, valuation and IT audit specialists, included among others: - Evaluating the appropriateness of the loan impairment accounting policies and related methods and models against the requirements of the relevant accounting standard, our business understanding and industry practice.
-As part of the above, we challenged the Management Board on whether the level of the methodology's sophistication is appropriate based on an assessment of the entity-level and portfolio-level factors: For performing exposures (stage 1 and stage 2 loans in the IFRS 9 hierarchy), as well as individually non-significant stage 3 (non- performing) exposures, the expected credit losses are determined based on statistical models using the Bank's historical debt service data and also forward-looking information and macroeconomic scenarios.
-The key assumptions in this area are, among other things, the probability of borrower's default ("PD"), the assessment of the amount non-recoverable from the borrower in the event of a default ("loss given Making relevant inquiries of the Bank's risk management, internal audit and information technology (IT) personnel in order to obtain an understanding of the ECL estimation process, IT applications used therein, key data sources and assumptions used in the ECL model.
-Also, assessing and testing the Bank's IT control environment for access and program change; Testing the design, implementation and operating effectiveness of selected key controls over the approval, recording and monitoring of loans, including, but not limited to, the controls relating to the appropriateness of the default", "LGD") and of the amount of exposure at default ("EAD").
+How this key audit matter was addressed in our audit

+Our audit procedures performed, where applicable, with the assistance of our financial risk management, valuation and IT audit specialists, included among others:

+- Evaluating the appropriateness of the loan impairment accounting policies and related methods and models against the requirements of the relevant accounting standard, our business understanding and industry practice.
+As part of the above, we challenged the Management Board on whether the level of the methodology's sophistication is appropriate based on an assessment of the entity-level and portfolio-level factors: - Making relevant inquiries of the Group's risk management, internal audit and information technology (IT) personnel in order to obtain an understanding of the ECL estimation process, IT applications used therein, key data sources and assumptions used in the ECL model.
+Also, assessing and testing the Group's IT control environment for access and program change; - Testing the design, implementation and operating effectiveness of selected key controls over the approval, recording and monitoring of loans, including, but not limited to, the controls relating to the appropriateness of the classification of exposures into performing and non-performing, calculation of days past due, stage allocation and calculation of the ECL: